przem8k/iatiis/README.md

 > sudo apt-get install PACKAGE_NAME

+There is also possibility to compile book on Windows.
+One can use Cygwin.
+Installation of pdf related packages, including luatex, during setup is needed.
+One should also install make, as it is not selected to install by default.
+There is also pdfsam available for Windows, but its commandline inteface is not-so-handy. pdfsam is last step of build, it simply splits books into chapters.
+If you don't need splitted chapters, Cygwin is the fastest and the simpliest method to compile book on Windows.

 ### Getting the repository ###

 For people not familiar with Git and/or Github, the roadmap is the following: